microsoft/fluentui/.github/ISSUE_TEMPLATE/accessibility_issue.md

 <!--
 Before submitting an accessibility issue please ensure the following are true:

-1. Search for duptes!
+1. Search for dupes!
 Please make sure the issue is not already present in our issue tracker.
 2. This issue is caused by a Fabric control.
 3. You can reproduce this bug in a CodePen.
 4. There is documentation or best practice that supports your expected behavior (review https://www.w3.org/TR/wai-aria-1.1/ for accessibility guidance.)